 Frequency of Committee Meetings

 Except for the Audit Committee, each committee will meet at least once annually.
 The Audit Committee will meet at least four times annually.
-In addition, special meetings may be called by the Chairman of any committee from time to time as determined by the needs of the business.
-It is the responsibility of the directors to attend the meetings of the committees on which they serve.

 On an annual basis, each committee will review its performance and recommend to the Board any changes it deems necessary.